edwin-kingsten/machine-learning/linear-regression/README.md

-this folder contains the manual implementation of linear regression
+This Folder contains the manual implementation of linear regression